getredash/website/src/pages/kb/user-guide/querying/query-snippets.md

 {% endcallout %}

 ## Insert A Query Snippet
-Once defined, you can invoke your snippet from the Query Editor by typing the trigger word you defined in the Query Snippet editor.
-It will be suggested by auto complete like any other keyword in your database.
+If you have Live Auto Complete enabled, you can invoke your snippet from the Query Editor by typing the trigger word you defined in the Query Snippet editor.
+Auto Complete will suggest it like any other keyword in your database.

 {% callout info %}
-If you prefer to work without live auto complete enabled you can still invoke Query Snippets by pressing `CTRL + Space` and typing the trigger word for your Query Snippet.
+If you prefer to work without Live Auto Complete enabled you can still invoke Query Snippets by pressing `CTRL + Space` and typing the trigger word for your Query Snippet.
 {% endcallout %}

 Here are some other ideas for snippets: